How old is too old to go trick-or-treating?

-**Related Video Above: Kenny spells out how you can Trick-or-Treat at Cleveland Metroparks Zoo.**

 CLEVELAND (WJW) — Is there a time limit on happiness and getting free candy?
-Depending on who you ask, that answer varies when kids should stop trick-or-treating for Halloween.
+Depending on whom you ask, there may be no age limit when it comes to trick-or-treating for Halloween.

 There are about 73 million people in the United States under the age of 18, according to the U.S. Census Bureau, and all of them could potentially trick-or-treat, as most towns do not have age limits — and even those that do (like this city in Virginia) aren’t out cracking down on older teens.